JamesLTaylor/QuantSA/pages/excel/Value.md

 * **products** A list of products.
 * **valueDate** The value date.
 * **model** A model able to handle all the market observables required to calculate the cashflows in the portfolio.
+* **nSims** Optional.
+The number of simulations required if the model requires simulation.
+If left blank will use a default value depending on the model.

 <!--HUMAN EDIT START-->